Open-Agriculture/AgIsoStack-plus-plus/sphinx/source/Tutorials/Adding a Destination.rst

    isobus::CANNetworkManager::CANNetwork.send_can_message(0xEF00, messageData.data(), isobus::CAN_DATA_LENGTH, myECU.get(), myPartner.get());

-As you can see, the call to the network manager to send the message is nearly identical to the one to send it to the broadcast address, but with the addition of our partner `myPartner`.
+As you can see, the call to the network manager to send the message is nearly identical to the one to send it to the broadcast address, but with the addition of our partner :code:`myPartner`.

-It is highly recommended that you review all possible parameters for `send_can_message` so you know what options are available.
+It is highly recommended that you review all possible parameters for :code:`send_can_message` so you know what options are available.

 Check out the documentation for it `here <https://delgrossoengineering.com/isobus-docs/classisobus_1_1CANNetworkManager.html>`_.